gopinath95data/human-activity-classsifcation/README.md

 :file_folder: raw_data - contains raw gyroscope and acceleromter readings from smartwatch and smartphone from 51 participants.
 In this project only the raw processed data in the subfolder "raw" is used.

 :file_folder: full sequence data - contains extracted data from 51 participants classified into their actions.
-Each sequence from a single user contains 3200 readings for 17 actions.
+Each sequence from a single user contains 3200 readings for 17 actions each.

 :file_folder: final data - the final train and test data for the model